Styling Components in Doenet

 The panel lists each color twice: once for normal (light) mode and once for dark mode (the …DarkMode entries).
 You can ignore the dark-mode entries for now — dark mode is not yet implemented in Doenet, so only the light-mode colors take effect.

-Tip — styling several components at once.
-A component that doesn’t set its own styleNumber inherits the styleNumber of the nearest container that sets one — a <graph>, a <section>, or a <group>.
-So you can gather several components into a <group>, set styleNumber once on the group, and every member follows along unless it sets its own:
+A component that doesn’t set its own styleNumber inherits it from the nearest container that does — a <graph>, a <section>, or a <group>.
+So you can gather several components into a <group>, set styleNumber once on the group, and every member follows along unless it sets its own.

 The two points inside the <group> pick up style 4 from it.
 The third point sits outside the group, so it keeps the default style 1 — the group’s styleNumber reaches only its own members.